abpframework/abp/docs/en/Testing.md

 ## Integration Tests

+> You can follow the [web application development tutorial](Tutorials/Part-1.md) to learn developing a full stack application, including the integration tests.

 ### The Integration Test Infrastructure

 ABP Provides a complete infrastructure to write integration tests.
 All the ABP infrastructure and services will perform in your tests.
 The application startup template comes with the necessary infrastructure pre-configured for you;